denten-books/plain-text/0-chapter.md

 and now?
 Are readers able to copy and paste?
 Do they have *legal* permissions to quote at length, to perform publicly, or to otherwise trans-mediate?

-In this approach to "doing" theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields long-dominated by purely speculative reflection.
+In an approach to "doing" theory, *Plain Text* joins the experimental turn steering the academy toward critical practice, especially in fields long-dominated by purely speculative reflection.
 The experimental turn represents a generation's dissatisfaction with "armchair" philosophizing.